-Steady cycling burns about 1,200 kJ (300 calories) per hour.
-So as you work harder with your cycling, the more you’ll appreciate its fat-burning result.
+From my time training clients, I've observed that steady cycling can burn about 1,200 kJ (300 calories) per hour.
+As you work harder, the more you’ll appreciate its fat-burning result.

 Raises Your Heart Rate

-Getting on your bike not only raises your heart rate; it can also torch calories.
+Getting on your bike not only raises your rate of heart; it can also torch calories.

 If you do more cycling, as a way to be physically active, your body will use more calories and burn fat, including abdominal fat as fuel, thereby helping you achieve weight loss.